buddylove954/buddylove954/README.md

 ## 🌐 **Projects & Work**

-### 🔭 **SiriusStats**
+### 🔭 **SiriuStats**
 `https://siriustats.com`
-SiriusStats is an advanced analytics and prediction platform built for sports and betting enthusiasts who want deeper insights and smarter decision-making.
+SiriuStats is an advanced analytics and prediction platform built for sports and betting enthusiasts who want deeper insights and smarter decision-making.
 The application uses AI-powered betting models — powered by OpenAI’s API — to generate bet suggestions ranked by confidence level, helping users quickly identify high-probability opportunities.
-Beyond predictions, SiriusStats delivers comprehensive statistical context, including weather impact, team-vs-team performance, player and team trends, weekday performance patterns, and more.
+Beyond predictions, SiriuStats delivers comprehensive statistical context, including weather impact, team-vs-team performance, player and team trends, weekday performance patterns, and more.
 By combining intelligent AI-driven recommendations with rich, data-backed insights, SiriusStats gives users a clear, actionable perspective on what to expect before placing a bet.
 The platform’s goal is to help users make sharper, more informed decisions — not by guessing, but by understanding the story behind the numbers.

 ---